Inflation guide

 Future monthly estimate

-What can I use the Inflation Calculator for?
+When should I use the Inflation Calculator?

 This is a rate-based inflation estimate.
 It does not look up CPI history, and the actual price of one item may rise faster or slower than broad inflation.
+Real finance decisions can also depend on fees, timing, local rules, credit details, and provider-specific terms.

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.